How to make cheese

-A description of cheese making should actually start with a small dissertation on "dairy products" making.
+A description of how to make cheese should actually start with a small dissertation on “dairy products”.

 As you will read along, different products require somewhat different processing to obtain that specific color, taste and flavor that make any cheese a “specific” cheese.What’s to be said, though, is that the basic steps are common to all of them.